Where to Go from Here - Where to Find Support

 Initially, friends and acquaintances will ask this question.
 Later on, your child will want to know.

 You may not need to have an immediate answer.
 It may take time to formulate and may change according to the one who is asking.
 You will need a reply that suits your needs and protects your heart.

 While counseling women in this situation, we have found that this answer develops with time.
 For now, focus on whom to confide in.
 Think about who will be able to keep you safe.

 This Is Your Path

 If you are a rape victim and this act of violence has led to pregnancy, you could have a lot on your mind right now.
 When considering your needs and options, take the time to assess what steps are right and helpful for you.

 On the one hand your thoughts are most likely focused on the pregnancy – What would be the best course of action for the long run?

 On the other hand, direct your attention towards healing from this trauma.
 Even though nothing can make this assault undone, seek avenues that lead to healing.
 You are worth it! ❤️🩹

-We encourage you to take advantage of all the support available to you – even professional help- as soon as you feel up to it.
-We leave the ‘when?’ and ‘how?’ completely up to you.
+We encourage you to take advantage of all the support available to you – even professional help — as soon as you feel up to it.
+The ‘when?' and ‘how?’ are completely up to you.